GoogleCloudPlatform/community/using-ha-vpn-with-fortigate/index.md

 Create firewall policies to allow traffic between on-premises and GCP private networks.

-These policies will allows traffic from all source and destination address, make required changes to the policy to allow specific services and IP ranges.
+These policies allow traffic from all source and destination addresses, make required changes to the policy to allow specific services and IP ranges.

     config firewall policy